/* Rambling Owl addition to remove page titles from blogs */

 The weather had been steadily improving throughout the morning and now, as we started along the tree-lined tow-path, the sun broke out and any thoughts of tired feet or toilet breaks were set aside.
 The Stratford-on-Avon canal isn’t a busy waterway, and never really fulfilled its original purpose, being one of the later canals to be excavated and swiftly falling victim to the emerging dominance of the railways.
 It’s a 25 mile long cutting linking Birmingham (at Kings Norton) to the river Avon at Stratford-on-Avon and was originally designed as a coal transportation system that would circumvent the Birmingham Canal network, the owners of which were by all accounts becoming difficult to work with.
 It had a brief career on completion in the early nineteenth century before being purchased by its greatest threat, a railway company, who immediately closed it and left it to fall into decline.

-The Stratford-upon-Avon canal, Warwickshire
+The Stratford-upon-Avon canal

-We passed a few canal-side properties, presumably restored along with the canal, whose curving roofs and whitewashed walls gave them a pleasingly unique character.
-Probably built as cottages for lock-keepers they now provided a unique living experience for those who love canals.
-One such property was for sale and I toyed with the idea of enquiring as to its price, just out of curiosity, but common sense made me walk on.
 A narrow-boat putted alongside us as we walked, the need to stop and negotiate the occasional lock system slowing them down to little more than our walking space.
 They were a youngish couple and the woman seemed to be the chief lock operator.
 Eventually Colin stopped to have a chat with them, telling them he had always fancied a go at a canal boat holiday.
-The couple couldn’t recommend it enough, pointing out that it was the ultimate de-stressing experience as everything had to slow down on a canal – there was no such thing as ‘urgency’.
+The couple couldn’t recommend it enough, pointing out that it was the ultimate de-stressing experience as everything has to slow down on a canal – there’s no such thing as ‘urgency’.
 Their boat was owned by the parents of the lady so she was an experienced canal navigator whereas her partner was relatively new to the lifestyle but was no less evangelical about it.
-I confessed that the operating of locks would worry me but she just laughed and assured me that everyone helped each other out on the canals.
+I confessed that the operating of locks would daunt me but she assured me that everyone helped each other out on the canals and locks were usually a team effort.
 It really did look like an idyllic way to spend a week or two.
 As we spoke a white goose appeared on the spar of a lock, posing self-importantly for us, eliciting a series of photographs to be taken.

 We carried on for a short while, reaching a convenient bench where we decided to stop for lunch.
 Colin shed his boots and socks and I retrieved a bag of crisps from my rucksack, squeezing it to burst open the top but instead having the bag pop at the bottom, depositing crisps all over my lap.
 Behind us, beyond a sloping embankment, a substantial garden ran alongside the canal at the bottom end of which stood a cola vending machine, presumably not plugged in.
 We had a pleasant rest enjoying the intermittent spells of sunshine and shade, with huge fluffy clouds sailing overhead and tried to work out how far through this extra-long walk we were.
 We estimated that we were about halfway through the day, with a visit to Henley-in-Arden and a climb to Bannam’s Wood at Morton Bagot still to look forward to.